mikef-nl/WinFCU/README.md

 - Configuration Files.
 These are the WinFCU.exe.config and the log4net.config Exclude these from installing when you are upgrading WinFCU (aka prevent loosing your current setup) Possible required changes to these files will be documented in the release notes
 - Example Files.
-3 example files can be installed in the WinFCU folder.
-These files form a solid base of cleaning up the Tem, Windows and Users folders on the system drive
+3 example files can be installed in the WinFCU include folder.
+These files form a solid base of cleaning up the Temp, Windows and Users folders on the system drive
 - Install WinFCU as service.
 This will do as it says......

-### Commandline:
+### Commandline options

 ```
   .\WinFCU-x64-2.4.15.0.exe                          Installs everything and installs WinFCU as service